cultureglobe/cultureglobe/README.md

 Open in the web browser the file *main.html* (with the latest Google Chrome browser)

+Now you can start to edit the code and just reload the page in browser and the code is recompiled and shown.
+If there is an error you should see it at the top of the page.

 ## Queries:

 This query retrieves records for a geo boundingbox